kanbanyte/sepa/assessments/sadrr.md

 There are two main types of message brokers:
 * Content-based: subscribers declare the properties of the type of messages they are interested in, which is then used by the broker to filter matching messages from the publisher.
-* Topic-based (__preferred__): subscribers communicates their intentions by subscribing themselves to _topics_, which represent isolated logical channels.
+* Topic-based (**preferred**): subscribers communicates their intentions by subscribing themselves to *topics*, which represent isolated logical channels.
-This is chosen as the broker mechanism for the new perception system because it is supported by ROS2, the Depth Camera, and is intended to work with sensory data flow i.e. the visual input stream from the Depth Camera.
+This is chosen as the broker mechanism for the new perception system because it is supported by ROS2, the Depth Camera, and is intended to work with sensory data flow i.e., the visual input stream from the Depth Camera.
 Topics are the connectors for the main three components.

 The below diagrams provides a detailed view of the components within the system: